zeromq/czmq/README.md

     CZMQ_EXPORT bool
         zchunk_is (void *self);

-    //  Self test of this class
+    //  Self test of this class.
     CZMQ_EXPORT void
         zchunk_test (bool verbose);

 This is the class self test code: